Florentin Petre: Managerial career

 Petre started his managerial career in February 2012 as Marin Ion's assistant coach at Dinamo II București.
 In the second half of the 2012–13 Liga I season, he became Cornel Țălnar's assistant at Dinamo's first team.
 He had his first experience as head coach in 2015 at Dinamo II.
 He reunited with Țălnar in 2017, working as his assistant at Brașov and Luceafărul Oradea, after which he had a spell as head coach at Foresta Suceava.
 From August 2018 until December 2021, Petre coached Dacia Unirea Brăila, finishing with the team in the last place of the 2018–19 Liga II season, thus being relegated to Liga III.
 There, he managed to gain promotion back to the second league in the 2020–21 season.
 However, after the first half of the 2021–22 season in which the team finished last with only two points, he and the club ended their collaboration.

-In January 2022, Petre was named coach at second league side Ceahlăul Piatra Neamț, but left the team in November.
+In January 2022, Petre was named coach at third league side Ceahlăul Piatra Neamț, but left the team in November.
 About one year later he went to coach in the third league at Unirea Ungheni where he earned a promotion to the second league at the end of the 2023–24 season.
 Shortly afterwards, he became the assistant coach of Željko Kopić at Dinamo.
+In August 2026, he joined Polish club Wieczysta Kraków's staff as an assistant under Kopić.